 Proof of good character, such as a police certificate.

-A valid passport.
+A valid passport

-An offer letter from a New Zealand education provider.
+An offer letter from a New Zealand education provider

-To validate your financial readiness, include:
+To validate your financial readiness, you should provide:

-A tuition fee receipt indicating payments made to date.
+A tuition fee receipt indicating payments made to date

-Bank statements.
+Bank statements

-A financial undertaking by a sponsor to cover accommodation and living costs.
+A financial undertaking by a sponsor to cover accommodation and living costs

-Proof of participation in a scholarship program.
+Proof of participation in a scholarship program

-A police certificate if you are 17 years or older and plan to study for over 24 months.
+You need a police certificate if you are 17 years or older and plan to study for over 24 months.
 It should be from your country of citizenship, and any nation you’ve stayed in for longer than 5 years since you turned 17.
 The police certificate serves as evidence of good character.
 Police certificates must be less than 6 months old when you lodge your application with Immigration New Zealand.

-An X-ray certificate, mandatory if:
+An X-ray certificate is also mandatory if:

-You intend to stay in New Zealand for more than six months.
+You intend to stay in New Zealand for more than six months

-You've spent more than three months in the last five years in a country with a high incidence of tuberculosis.
+You've spent more than three months in the last five years in a country with a high incidence of tuberculosis

 The application process for a New Zealand student visa can vary depending on the specific visa you require.
 At IDP, we understand that managing this process can be complex, so we're here to assist you every step of the way.
 For more detailed information on visa types and specific requirements, please refer to the New Zealand Government's Immigration website.